oleks/alpine-idris/README.md

 This is also a minimal image (due to using [alpine linux](https://alpinelinux.org)), so it may be suitable for the automated, lightweight testing of your Idris projects.
+To this end, you might want to always use a particularly tagged version of the image.
+For instance, `oleks2/alpine-idris:1.0_0.5`.

 ## Versioning